sco0ter/precis/readme.md

 String enforced = PrecisProfiles.USERNAME_CASE_MAPPED.enforce("UpperCaseUsername"); // => uppercaseusername
 ```

-Here, only simple mapping to lower case is applied.
+Here, only a simple mapping to lower case is applied.
 But enforcement does more:

 ```java
 String ang = PrecisProfiles.USERNAME_CASE_MAPPED.enforce("\u212B");     // ANGSTROM SIGN